-3.4.4 Vertical Racks
+3.4.4 vertical racks

+Vertical racks are challenging for some people to use and do not accommodate all types of bicycles.
 While the zoning code permits both standard inverted-u racks and vertical racks on the wall, it is recommended that vertical racks only be used as overflow parking beyond the typical demand.
 Vertical racks are commonly used as a way to incorporate bicycle parking in a smaller footprint, however, they have several disadvantages:

-- they can be a challenge for some users to lift their bikes onto these racks - they do not fit children's bicycle - they do not fit many non-standard bicycles, including children's bicycle - they require removing accessories
+- They can be a challenge for some users to lift their bikes onto these racks. - They do not fit many non-standard bicycles, including children's bicycles. - They require removing accessories.